-163. Match the following definitions and terms by placing the letter that identifies the best definition in the blank space next to the term.
+182. Match the following definitions and terms by placing the letter that identifies the best definition in the blank space next to the term.

-- 1. Source documents
+1. Source documents

-- 2. Debit
+2. Debit

 - 3. Posting

 - 4. Double-entry accounting

 - 5. Ledger

 - 6. Journal

 - 7. Account

 - 8. Credit

 - 9. T-account

 - 10. Trial balance

-- A. Decrease in an asset, and expense account, and increase in a liability, contributed capital, retained earnings and revenue account; recorded on the right side of a T-account.
+- A. Decrease in an asset, dividend and expense account, and increase in a liability, common stock and revenue account; recorded on the right side of a T-account.

 - B. A record containing all the accounts of a company and their balances.